daeunnpark/db-chart-generator/README.md

 # db-chart-generator
+**db-chart-generator** is a 3 tier web application built using Spring boot, ReactJS and Hibernate. <br />
-**db-chart-generator** allows users to upload a CSV file, save it to the database and generate corresponding charts. <br />
+This application allows users to upload a CSV file, save it to the database and generate corresponding charts. <br />
 CRUD functionality and search feature are also available. <br />
-This application is a 3 tier web application built using Spring boot, ReactJS and Hibernate.

 #### Stack
 Component         | Technology